thaumant/lucid-suggest/javascript/README.md

 ## Bundle sizes

+Note that base64-encoded Wasm source constitutes the bulk of a bundle.
+Minifiers don't affect it, but gzip compresses it well.

 | lang | size | gzipped |
 | :--- | ---: | ------: |
 | de   | 200K |     79K |